Germany v England Betting Preview | 26/03/16

 Roy looks to be in a better position with the choice of players at his disposal compared to 12 months ago, we just hope he takes full advantage of the opportunity to give him more options come June.

-Both Raheem Sterling and Joe Hart will be out for the game with Barnsley’s goalkeeper Tom Heaton into the England squad to replace Hart.
+Both Raheem Sterling and Joe Hart will be out of the England game, with Barnsley’s goalkeeper Tom Heaton into the England squad to replace Hart.